highpost/binder-example/README.md

-# Sample Jupyter Notebook for MyBinder
+# Sample Jupyter Notebook for MyBinder.org

 This repo includes a Jupyter Notebook named binder-example.ipynb which contains two cells: